Skip to main content

 6. Select runtime: Go 1.x (or other supported versions)

-7. Select submission method: Local upload of code package
+7. Select submit method: Local code package upload

-8. Upload the compiled binary file and the scf_bootstrap file
+8. Upload the compiled binary files and the scf_bootstrap file

 9. Automatic dependency installation: Disable (Not required for Go applications)